Hui Shi: Philosophy

 Belonging to the School of Names, Hui Shi's philosophy is characterised by arguments centred around the relativity of the concepts of sameness (同 tong) and difference (異 yi).
 He frequently used analogies and paradoxes to convey his arguments.

+Sinologist Hansen took historical commentary on the Zhuangzi as considering Hui Shi's central statement to be that "Heaven, earth and I were born together, the myriad things and I are one."
+A "poetic expression of the everything concept", Hansen questioned whether a historical Zhuangzi himself would have ever tried to make such a concept.
+In relation to the Zhuangzi, it is a "classic" or "key" example to understanding the work as "endorsing ideas and then abandoning them."

 The Ten Theses

 The final chapter of the Zhuangzi, Tian Xia (天下 'Under Heaven') claims that Hui Shi held ten main opinions, referred to as "The Ten Theses" or "The Ten Paradoxes", and lists them as follows: